carpentries/instructor-training/files/intro-slides/slides.md

 ### Collect baseline data on learners' knowledge and motivation

-- you will already have information from the pre-assessment survey on this, so you won't need to survey the audience, but look through the survey data before you arrive so you know who your audience is
+- you will already have information from the pre-assessment survey on this, so you will not need to survey the audience, but look through the survey data before you arrive so you know who your audience is

 ---